10 Advantages of Quartz Countertops Over Granite

 So, how could an engineered stone be superior to a natural one?
 Let’s get into ten advantages quartz has over granite.

-Here are some advantages that quartz has over granite:
+Advantages that quartz has over granite

 1. It's more uniform

-Unlike granite, quartz can be manufactured to have a uniform appearance.
+Unlike granite, quartz surfaces can be manufactured to have a uniform appearance.
 If you want your countertops to have an even and consistent appearance, this is a clear advantage for quartz.

 2. Repairs are easier